 Opening Doors: Race, Conversation, and Song

-Opening Doors is a new music and interview series hosted by Alastair Moock and presented in collaboration with the Melrose Unitarian Universalist Church Anti-Racism Team.
+Opening Doors is a music and interview series hosted by Alastair Moock and presented in collaboration with the Melrose Unitarian Universalist Church Anti-Racism Team.
 The series features top national and largely BIPOC talent playing music and discussing issues related to diversity, equity and inclusion –– within the music industry and beyond.
-Guest musicians will be paid a guarantee by the church and, additionally, will split online donations with an advocacy/charity organization of their choice.
+Guest musicians are paid a guarantee by the church and, additionally, split online donations with an advocacy/charity organization of their choice.
 Shows stream live on Facebook and YouTube.

-Sunday, April 25 at 8pm — Dan + Claudia Zanes
+Sunday, April 25 — Dan + Claudia Zanes

 Moock’s second pair of guests are Dan and Claudia Zanes.
 Dan, a founder of the seminal Boston-based ‘80s rock band, The Del Fuegos, went on to launch a solo career in which he emerged as “the Gold Standard in kid’s music” (NPR).
 He’s also a co-founder of Constructive White Conversations, an anti-racist White affinity group based in New York.
 In 2016, when Dan met Haitian-American jazz vocalist and music therapist, Claudia Eliaza, he not only found a new performing partner, but a new life partner as well.
 The two now travel the world together, performing for families and continuing to set the bar for the genre.
 The Zanes will donate half of the online proceeds of their show to the Black Church Food Security Network.